JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 At home in the office

-At the core of the office of the future, one element of pandemic-era remote working promises to endure: hominess.
+At the core of the office of the future, one element of pandemic-era remote working promises to endure: comfort.
 IBM’s chief human resources officer spoke of how the company is embracing the ways working remotely during quarantine meant being invited into people’s homes.
 This quarantine hallmark had everyone feeling “a little more human,” more “dimensional,” as the Harvard Business Review put it.
-This holdover of pandemic hominess is inspiring office libraries with nooks for deep-focus work, cozier furniture, and dimmable lighting.
+This holdover is inspiring office libraries with nooks for deep-focus work, cozier furniture, and dimmable lighting.
 In the future of offices, it seems that certain designers and leaders will have taken the embers of the best work-from-home feelings and built them into a fire.
 (And, yes, fireplaces are already becoming a fixture in trendy office spaces.)

 The future of office amenities